alloc/tusken/readme.md

 Contributions are extra welcome in these places:

 - missing SQL commands
+  - `ORDER BY`
+  - `GROUP BY`
+  - `UPDATE`
+  - `MERGE`
+  - etc
+- subquery support is probably incomplete
+- built-in aggregate functions are typed incorrectly
 - type safety of comparison operators
   - eg `.where` and `is` (see `src/database/query/check.ts`)
 - the `jsonb` type should be generic